-- test knowledge (do they know what they are doing); - test competence (are they able to perform the tasks and how well); - test efficiency (can they be relied upon to perform a task accurately and safely within a reasonable time); - determine if skills, knowledge and values can be used and transferred to different circumstances; and - assess the performance within the context of the competencies required of a pharmacist at entry-level.
+- test knowledge (do they know what they are doing); - test competence (are they able to perform the tasks and how well); - test efficiency (can they be relied upon to perform a task accurately and safely within a reasonable time); - determine if skills, knowledge and values can be used and transferred to different circumstances; and - assess the performance within the context of the competencies required of a pharmacist at the entry-level.

-An integrated approach to assessment aimed at assessing knowledge, understanding, problem solving, technical skills, attitudes and ethics should be used.
-Assessment processes should be aimed at enabling the tutor to evaluate the performance of the pharmacist intern in a number of areas:
+An integrated approach to assessment aimed at assessing knowledge, understanding, problem-solving, technical skills, attitudes and ethics should be used.
+Assessment processes should be aimed at enabling the tutor to evaluate the performance of the Pharmacist Intern in several areas:

-• Technical - knowledge of pharmacy, problem-solving, the application of theoretical concepts to practical problems.

-- Organisational ability to plan, attention to detail, ability to meet deadlines. - Communication clarity of written communications, ability to work within a team, effectiveness of oral communications. - Attitudes initiative, willingness to accept responsibility, ability to follow instructions.
+- technical knowledge of pharmacy, problem-solving, and the application of theoretical concepts to practical problems; - organisational the ability to plan, attention to detail, ability to meet deadlines; - communication clarity of written communications, ability to work within a team, the effectiveness of oral communications; and - attitudes initiative, willingness to accept responsibility, ability to follow instructions.